newrelic/terraform-provider-newrelic/CONTRIBUTING.md

 Check out [testing in README.md](README.md#testing)

+### Debugging

+Step 1: make compile-debug

+Step 2: In the `./newrelic/` directory `run dlv exec --accept-multiclient --continue --headless ./bin/darwin/terraform-provider-newrelic -- -debuggable`

+Capture the line that contains `TF_REATTACH_PROVIDERS`

+Step 3: Attach process in Goland `dlv exec ...`

+Step 4: Run terraform with `TF_REATTACH_PROVIDERS` in front of it.

 ### Commit messages

 To keep a style and allow us to automate the generating of a change log, we